 At the end of the program, USAC prepares a grade report, which is sent to UW-Eau Claire.
-USAC will also update your grades on your Gateway account for you to review.
+USAC will also update the grades on your Gateway account for you to review.
 Courses, credits, and grades are incorporated into your UW-Eau Claire transcript.

-Grade reports are not available until a few weeks after the summer program.
+Grade reports are not available until two or three months after the end of the semester.
 Due to this delay, you will initially receive a grade report with "NR" (not reported) for all courses.
-The actual courses you took will be reflected on your record once the CIE receives your grade report from USAC.
+The actual courses you took will be reflected on your record once CIE receives your grade report from USAC.